-2. Remove protective shroud around slideout room shaft.
+Remove protective shroud around slideout room shaft.

-3. Disengage the motor brake, which appears as a flat "square" protrusion on the protective boot at the end of the motor.
-Move the brake lever slightly - about 1/8 turn counterclockwise, or to left when facing end of motor.
+- 3. Disengage the motor brake, which appears as a flat "square" protrusion on the protective boot at the end of the motor.
+Move the brake lever slightly about 1/8 turn counterclockwise, or to left when facing end of motor. - 4.
+Disconnect the motor power lead from the wiring harness.